 Any dog can acquire a dry form of seborrhea called seborrhea sicca.
 These dogs will have scaly skin over their trunk and possibly in their axillae (armpits).
-They may have itchy, inflamed and infected skin.
+They may have itchy, inflamed, and infected skin.

 Dogs affected by primary seborrhea can develop secondary skin infections.
 The main microbes involved with seborrhea include Staphylococcus and Malassezia on the skin and in the ear canal, which can increase the signs of itchiness and unpleasant odor.

-Symptoms and Identification
+Symptoms and Identification of Dog Seborrhea

 Cytology: Microscopic evaluation of the skin may be achieved by pressing a glass slide onto its surface (referred to as an impression smear).
-The loose cells, scales, microbes and even hair shafts will adhere to the slide, thereby facilitating the diagnosis of seborrhea.
+The loose cells, scales, microbes, and even hair shafts will adhere to the slide, thereby facilitating the diagnosis of seborrhea.

 Topical therapy includes shampooing (usually every three days to five days).
 Soap-free shampoos containing sulfur-based compounds and salicylic acid are recommended.
 In cases where oiliness is present, benzoyl peroxide or tar-based shampoos may be necessary.
 Moisturizing, dog skin-specific formulas are recommended.

 Oral therapy is sometimes needed for severe cases.
 These may include oral fatty-acid supplements your veterinarian can recommend.
-Oral retinoic acid (or high doses of Vitamin A) may also be recommended.
+Oral retinoic acid (or high Vitamin A) may also be recommended.
 Accutane (isotretinoin), used for human acne, is a newer therapy that may be appropriate.
-Another acne medication, Soriatane (acitretin), may appropriate as well.
+Another acne medication, Soriatane (acitretin), may be appropriate as well.
 In some cases, corticosteroids or cyclosporine may be recommended to help mitigate inflammation.

-Treatment with topical shampoos and oral medications can really add up as well, especially for larger dogs.
+Treatment with topical shampoos and oral medications can add up as well, especially for larger dogs.
 Monthly, these treatments may reach into the low hundreds for some afflicted patients, particularly if generic medications are unavailable.

-There is no known means of prevention for seborrhea except for careful breeding of lines of dogs with a known genetic predisposition to primary seborrhea.
+There is no known means of prevention for canine seborrhea except for careful breeding of lines of dogs with a known genetic predisposition to primary seborrhea.

 Campbell, K.L.
 1997.
 Diagnosis and management of keratinization disorders in dogs.
 ACVIM - Proceedings of the 15th Annual Vet.
 Medical Forum. pp 220-222.